amouro/drupalden_iwakuni_2023/section-4.md

 </div>

 <!--
 So we now know Japanese sort by pronouciation.
-How about Mandarin?
+How about Mandarin Chinese?

 Let's bring some delicious Taiwanese food here.
 They are in the order of my preference. :)

-How do we sort them using their attributes?
+How do we sort them names using their attributes?
 Let's first see what options do we have.

 <b>Next slide >>>>></b>